gornskew/lisply-mcp/README.md

  - Engineers in any field
  - Tinkerers, meddlers, and tamperers from all walks of life

-This adapter (also known as a "wrapper" or "mcp wrapper") connects [MCP-capable](https://modelcontextprotocol.org) AI Agents, referred to here as MCP Clients, such as [Claude Desktop](https://www.anthropic.com/claude), to Lisp-speaking backend servers, to facilitate direct AI-assisted symbolic programming.
-For this project, we have coined the term _Lisply_ to refer to a lightweight protocol which any Lisp or Lisp-like system can implement to work with this Lisply-MCP adapter.
+This adapter (also known as a "wrapper" or "MCP wrapper") connects [MCP-capable](https://modelcontextprotocol.org) AI Agents, referred to here as MCP Clients, such as [Claude Desktop](https://www.anthropic.com/claude), to Lisp-speaking backend servers, to facilitate direct AI-assisted symbolic programming.
+For this project, we have coined the term _Lisply_ to refer to a lightweight protocol which any Lisp or Lisp-like system can implement for compatibility with this Lisply-MCP adapter.

-If you configure this adapter without specifying a backend container image name (or host/port for a remote Lisply service), then by default it will pull and run a [Gendl](https://gitlab.common-lisp.net/gendl/gendl) container, which speaks a Common Lisp superset.
+If you configure this adapter without specifying a backend container image name (or host/port for a remote Lisply service), then by default, it pulls and runs a [Gendl](https://gitlab.common-lisp.net/gendl/gendl) container, which speaks a Common Lisp superset.
 Work is also in progress on a second reference Lisply backend implementation at the [Skewed